Photo by Brian T. Murphy

-I am a 31 year old Mom of two kids in Birmingham, Alabama who uses naptime to work from home (as an accountant) and blog on three different sites.
-I never liked writing in school, but my Mom made me do it anyway (that’s right – I’m a product of homeschooling, and am totally planning on inflicting the same on my kids), and it paid off when sometime in 2008, I found that I had an unquenchable passion – nay, obsession – with attempting to entertain via blogging.
+I am a 38 year old Mom of two kids in Birmingham, Alabama who works from home (as an accountant), blogs, and creates images of Birmingham and surrounding areas in order to raise money for a local charity that rescues victims of human trafficking.
+I never liked writing in school, but my Mom made me do it anyway (that’s right – I’m a product of homeschooling, and am totally inflicting the same on my kids), and it paid off when sometime in 2008, I found that I had an unquenchable passion – nay, obsession – with attempting to entertain via blogging.

 In summary, I love my husband obsessively, love my kids a ton, and especially love my God.
 Hopefully all of this comes across in my writing, in some way or another.